Models of care toolkit

 - Learn and recognize the importance of relationship-building principles and cultural competency when working with First Nations, Inuit and Métis partners.
 Courses are available from groups such as the Indigenous Reconciliation Group and San’yas.

-Cultural safety and delivering of culturally appropriate care
+Cultural safety and delivering culturally appropriate care

 Measuring progress